dadrian/dadrian.io/content/blog/posts/startup-math.md

 with [liquidation preferences][liq-prefs], or "regular" debt that needs to be paid back.
 Investors have preferred stock, whereas employees and founders will usually have common stock.
 Preferred stock often has more rights and at least a 1.0 liquidation preference.
+In an acquisition, if the purchase price is below the last valuation, preferred shareholders will still get paid out as if the price was the previous valuation, which will squeeze common stock shareholders[^5].
 It's usually a safe bet to assume that even if you know your exact ownership percentage and the exact purchase price, that you'll end up with less than that once all the dust settles.
 Even worse, depending on the acquistion details, the common stock holders might not get anything at all.

 **Rules of Thumb**:
 * Dilution is usually at 20-30% after the Series A, and 10-20% for later rounds (Series B+)